ChalmersRobotPostman/installation2/README.md

 * How to run the robot with rviz: (this launch file will initiate with rotating two times to try to localize itself)

-First, connect the lidar sensor, web-camera and the serial cable to the onboard computer, then run:
+First, connect the lidar sensor, web-camera and the serial cable to the onboard computer, (you might have to run source devel/setup.bash in each terminal window wyhen using ros) then run:

          roscore